 Amend the 2nd paragraph as follows:

-The lead acid type is generally preferred because of its lower cost and higher energy exchange efficiency (95% vs. 80%) than the nickel cadmium battery.
+The lead acid type is generally preferred because of its lower cost and higher energy exchange efficiency (up to 95% vs. 80%) than the nickel cadmium battery.
 However, the nickel cadmium battery can operate in lower temperatures and for a greater number of deep discharge cycles.

 And the 3rd paragraph as follows:

 Recently, new secondary battery technologies have appeared, including lithium batteries, nickel-metal-hydride (Ni-MH) batteries and lithium-iron phosphate (LiFePO4) batteries.
-The last offers lower weight and longer life span from more charge-discharge cycles.
+All of which offers lower weight and longer life span from more charge-discharge cycles, for a given capacity.

 Page 143 – 7.3.1 Principal types – Lead Acid